Back to Portfolio

 What makes KRC interesting at this specific moment is that the crisis narrative (office is dead) is colliding with an investment boom narrative (AI needs physical space).
 The company sits at the intersection of the most hated asset class and the most hyped demand driver.
 History suggests that when a great business faces a temporary crisis, the right move is to buy it at the crisis price and hold it through the recovery.
 Buffett bought American Express after the salad oil scandal, Washington Post during Watergate, Bank of America during the financial crisis.

 Is KRC an American Express?
 Not quite -- it lacks the same moat durability.
 But the pattern is the same: a competent company in a temporarily out-of-favor sector, trading at a fraction of its asset value, with identifiable catalysts for recovery.
-The 7.5% dividend yield pays you to wait.
-The $485/sq ft implied value vs $1,000-1,500 replacement cost provides the margin of safety.
+The ~7.7% dividend yield pays you to wait.
+The ~$480/sq ft implied value vs $1,000-1,500 replacement cost provides the margin of safety.
+And today, tariff panic has given us an additional discount on top of an already discounted asset -- fear layered on fear.

 The deepest insight may be this: real estate is, at its core, a bet on the future of human congregation.
 Every real estate investor since Hammurabi has implicitly wagered that people will continue gathering in specific places to do specific things.
 COVID temporarily broke that pattern for office workers.
 AI is now restoring it -- because building artificial intelligence, paradoxically, requires dense clusters of very human intelligence working side by side.
 The companies building the future need buildings to do it in.
 KRC owns those buildings.